-Show Gay, Bi, Lesbian & Trans Consumers Some Love (and Respect) and They’ll Show You The Money!
+Show Gay, Bi, Lesbian & Trans Consumers Some Love, Respect, and year-round Commitment and They’ll Show You The Money!

 The LGBT community–with an estimated buying power as of 2016 of over one trillion ($1,000,000,000,000.00) dollars the U.S. alone (Forbes)–is a demographic that can’t and won’t be ignored.
 The gay and lesbian marketplace is as varied and complex as any marketplace.
 Slapping the gay six-color rainbow on a campaign isn’t enough.
 In fact, for many, that approach is considered condescending, pandering and an outright insult.

 The $1 Trillion Marketing Executives Are Ignoring (Forbes, August 14, 2018)

 A smart campaign requires understanding, political awareness, empathy, and, ideally, a sense of humor.
 Embrace the LGBTQ marketplace from the inside out, cultivate a mutually supportive relationship, respect our differences and recognize our similarities and you’ll be on your way to earning your fat slice of the LGBTQ$ pie.
 Words of wisdom and selected case studies below.

 10 of the best gay inclusive commercials (Gay Times UK, May 23, 2018)